groupfourteen/assignment3/README.md

 ## Articles

-I wrote a summary of the event for the projet write-up in assignment 2 but later edited it out to get the word count down.
+I wrote a summary of the event for the project write-up in assignment 2 but later edited it out to get the word count down.
 I've added it to the main directory, _The Batavia Mutiny.docx_

 For a longer and more in-depth read, take a look at the Wikipedia page: